 There are some strange aspects of JASP for users of other software.
 First, the program has a “three column” setup; it starts out just showing the data view.
 When you do an analysis, first it shows you the options; then, once you start selecting variables and such, the actual analysis is done in real time on the right side of the screen.
 If you make changes, they are instantly applied to the analysis.
 Once you start doing analyses, though, to get back to the data, you have to drag a vertical bar on the left side of the screen over.
 Then you can show all three columns.

 Survey researchers will be happy to know they can assign value labels — and unhappy to know they must be done variable by variable, without syntax.
-The labels are retroactively applied to whatever is in the output window, very rapidly.
-Missing values are a whole ’nother story—more on that later.
+The labels used to be retroactively applied to whatever is in the output window, very rapidly, but now don’t seem to appear there at all.

 There is a copy function for either individual charts or whole analyses.
 Copying worked just fine for graphics, and there’s also an easy graphics export.